Gale (crater): Spacecraft exploration

 Mudcracks as seen by Curiosity in Gale.
 Shapes imply that water saturated the area and dried out many times; hence, the existence of water was not just a one-time, short-lived event.

 This discovery is significant.
 Much evidence exists to show that impacts and volcanic activity could melt ground ice to make liquid water.
 However, that water may not last long enough for life to develop.
 This new finding shows here it is not the case–water stayed for some time.
 Also, with water coming and going on a regular pace, there is a better chance of more complex organic compounds being produced.
 As water evaporates chemicals are concentrated and have a better chance of combining.
 For example when amino acids are concentrated they are more likely to link up to form proteins.

 Curiosity found features that computer simulations show could be caused by past streams.
 They have been called benches and noses.
 The "noses" stick out like noses.
 Computer simulations show that these shapes can be produced by rivers.

 In July 2024 the Rover cracked open a rock with its wheel and found crystals of sulfur.
 Minerals containing sulfur were discovered, but never the pure element.
 It was found in Gediz Vallis.

 Research published in February 2025 described wave ripples in Gale that show that liquid water flowed there.
 The ripples were found in two different time periods.
 Calculations based on their shape and sizes revealed that they were formed in shallow moving water.
 The water could have been as deep as 2 meters.
 Before this study, it was thought that any exposed body of water would quickly develop a sheet of ice at the top.

+The first organic molecules found in Gale crater were simple aromatic, S-heterocycles, and aliphatic organic molecules.
+In research done by a very large group of scientists, over 20 organic molecules from clay-bearing sandstones were described.
+They were discovered in the ~3.5-billion-year-old Knockfarrill Hill member of Glen Torridon, Gale crater, by the Sample Analysis at Mars instrument suite onboard the Curiosity rover.
+It can't be determined how these molecules were made.
+They could be exogenous (e.g., meteoritic, cometary, or interplanetary dust particles) or endogenous (e.g., abiotically or biologically produced).